 Such personalization may be done on a market level, such as Nike’s design of its Nike+ program in China, or on an individual level, such as Walgreen’s product recommendations.

 By enabling personalization, digitalization makes loyalty programs relevant to each member.
-As the Mastercard study showed, relevance is one of the major factors that influence members’ satisfaction with loyalty programs.
+As the previously referenced Mastercard study showed, relevance is one of the major factors that influence members’ satisfaction with loyalty programs.

 Leverage Multiple Customer Touchpoints

 A digitalized loyalty program is situated within online and offline customer experiences.
 A morning jog (offline) can be recorded on a loyalty app (online) through an Internet of Things device, such as an activity tracking watch.
-Scanning the QR code on a product or product package can activate a membership app, from where the customer can make a purchase using rewards points, or apply customization features to the product.
+Scanning the QR code on a product or product package can activate a membership app and the customer can make a purchase using rewards points, or apply customization features to the product with that app.

 Improve Simplicity And Accessibility

-Marketing managers can use digitalization to reduce or eliminate manual processes, such as signing up for a program, verifying one’s identity, bringing a loyalty card to a store, and signing a receipt as proof that you have purchased a product and earned points.
+Marketing managers can use digitalization to reduce or eliminate manual processes, such as signing up for a program, verifying one’s identity, bringing a loyalty card to a store, warranty information completion, and signing a receipt as proof that you have purchased a product and earned points.

 Digitalization even makes online processes faster, such as launching an app automatically upon scanning a QR code, instead of having to type in a website URL, enter log-in details, and search for a product on an online catalog.

-Digitalization can also make payments a breeze.
-For example, cosmetics retailer Sephora’s Beauty Insider mobile app is integrated with the Apple Passbook mobile wallet, allowing users to make and track their purchases and redeem rewards with a few clicks.
-Customers who used the Passbook on Sephora’s app were shown to purchase twice as much as those that didn’t use the Passbook.
+There are also improvements to be had in the area of payment processing.
+Cosmetics retailer Sephora’s Beauty Insider mobile app is integrated with the Apple Passbook mobile wallet, allowing users to make and track their purchases and redeem rewards with a few clicks.
+Customers who use the Passbook on Sephora’s app are shown to purchase twice as much as those that didn’t use the Passbook.
+That’s certainly a compelling reason to think more about digitalization strategies.

 Improve Transparency Through Real-time Tracking